Carbon County will be the hotspot for some of Wyoming’s most interesting games in Week 1.

 +++

-If you’ve got some thoughts on 2022, 2023, 1938 or really anything in between, leave a comment here, or hit me up on the Facebook page or on Twitter.
+Got a thought on how the 2023 season ended?
+Leave a comment here, or hit me up on the Facebook page or on Twitter.

 If you like what you see here, consider a page sponsorship